 Munsiyari, located on the border of India, Tibet, and Nepal, is the home of three glaciers: the Namik, Milam, and Ralam Glaciers.
 The picturesque settlement is often seen romancing with the gorgeous backdrop of Panchachuli (the five peaks), Nanda Devi, and Nanda Kot throughout the year.
 Munsiyari, also known as the ‘Gateway to Johar Valley,’ is the beginning of the Johar Valley, which was formerly the ancient trading route between Tibet and India.

 In the next step, Uttarakhand’s tranquil hill station, Lansdowne, is known as “The Home of Garhwal Rifles.”
 It was named for Viceroy Lord Lansdowne and had historical significance.
 If you enjoy history, you should visit this place and see what more it has to offer.
 It provides a relaxing atmosphere and scenic beauty to its visitors and a variety of activities.
+You can book a taxi in Haridwar for travelling to Lansdowne, it’s a 3-hour drive.

 This quiet town is a visual feast for the eyes.
-The crimson light pouring like droplets in the snow mountains and coating it in a profusion of gorgeous colors transports one’s senses into a fantastic dreamscape.
+The crimson light pouring like droplets in the snow mountains and coating it in a profusion of gorgeous colours transports one’s senses into a fantastic dreamscape.
 Isn’t it poetic?
 Chakrata is surrounded by coniferous forests and boasts cascading waterfalls that captivate visitors and leave a lasting impression.
 It also features excellent activities, such as mountain climbing, a popular sport in this area.

 22. Valley of Flowers